IainStevenson/network.monitor/README.md

 Download this repository

-Open a terminal in teh src fodler and execute `.\coverage.bat`
+Open a terminal in the src fodler and execute `.\coverage.bat`

 See the usage read me for more cli options.